/ Ecorse Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury causes a lasting condition, you may be eligible for additional benefits under Michigan law.
-These payments are designed to account for the permanent consequences of your injury on your capacity to earn a living.
+If your workplace injury causes a lasting condition, you may be eligible for additional benefits under Michigan law.
+These benefits are meant to compensate for the lasting impact of your injury on your capacity to earn a living.

 Types of permanent disability benefits: